Published online Nov 14, 2018. doi: 10.3748/wjg.v24.i42.4773

 Accepted: October 5, 2018

 Published online: November 14, 2018

-To investigate the function and mechanism of ubiquitin-like modifier activating enzyme 2 (Uba2) in progression of gastric cancer (GC) cells.
+There are insufficient reports about the function and mechanism of ubiquitin-like modifier activating enzyme 2 (Uba2) in GC migration, epithelial-mesenchymal transition, and invasion.

 The aim of this study is to investigate the role of Uba2 in GC migration and invasion, and its underlying mechanism.

 Uba2 expression was examined at the protein level by immunohistochemistry or Western blotting in tissues and cells.
 Correlations of Uba2 expression and clinicopathological characteristics were also analyzed.
 Transwell and wound healing assays were used to examine the effects of Uba2 on GC migration and invasion.
 Western blotting and luciferase reporter assay were used to investigate the underlying mechanism.